JohnL3/churnometer/README.md

 	* This customer, has a tenure level, which is the number of months this person has used our product/service.

 ## Business Requirements
-As a Data Analyst from Code Institute Consulting, you are requested by Telco division to provide actionable insights and data driven recommendations to a Telecom corporation.
-This client has substantial customer base and is interested to manage churn levels and understand how the sales team could better interact with prospects.
+As a Data Analyst from Code Institute Consulting, you are requested by Telco division to provide actionable insights and data-driven recommendations to a Telecom corporation.
+This client has a substantial customer base and is interested to manage churn levels and understand how the sales team could better interact with prospects.
 The data has been shared by the client

-* 1 - The client is interested to understand the patterns from customer base, so the client can learn the most relevant variables that are correlated to a churned customer.
+* 1 - The client is interested to understand the patterns from the customer base, so the client can learn the most relevant variables that are correlated to a churned customer.
 * 2 - The client is interested to tell whether or not a given prospect will churn.
 If so, the client is interested to know when.
-In addition the client is interested to know from which cluster this prospect will belong in the customer base, and based on that, present potential factors that could maintain and/or bring the prospect to a non-churnable cluster.
+In addition, the client is interested to know from which cluster this prospect will belong in the customer base, and based on that, present potential factors that could maintain and/or bring the prospect to a non-churnable cluster.

 ## Hypothesis and how to validate?